 The other memory objects which are distinct for each walker during random walk need to be associated with individual walkers and can not be shared.
 This part of memory grows linearly as the number of walkers per MPI rank.
 Those objects include wavefunction values (Slater determinants) at given electronic configurations and electron related distance tables (electron-electron distance table).
-Those matrices dominate the $N^2$ scaling of the memory usage per walker.
+Those matrices dominate the N^2 scaling of the memory usage per walker.

-4.4.3 Running on GPU machines
+4.6 Running on GPU machines

-The GPU version on the NVIDIA CUDA platform is fully incorporated into the main source code.
+The GPU version for the NVIDIA CUDA platform is fully incorporated into the main source code.
 Commonly used functionalities for solid-state and molecular systems using B-spline single-particle orbitals are supported.
-Use of Gaussian basis sets and three-body Jastrow functions are not yet supported.
+Use of Gaussian basis sets, three-body Jastrow functions, and many observables are not yet supported.
 A detailed description of the GPU implementation can be found in Ref.
 [7].